modal-labs/modal-examples/06_gpu_and_ml/openai_whisper/pod_transcriber/README.md

 # Modal Podcast Transcriber

 This is a complete application that uses [NVIDIA Parakeet ASR](https://docs.nvidia.com/nemo-framework/user-guide/latest/nemotoolkit/asr/models.html#parakeet) to transcribe podcasts.
-Modal spins up multiple GPU containers for a single transcription run, so hours of audio can be transcribed on-demand in a few minutes.
+Modal spins up multiple containers for a single transcription run, so hours of audio can be transcribed on-demand in a few minutes.

 You can find our deployment of the app [here](https://modal-labs-examples--parakeet-pod-transcriber-fastapi-app.modal.run/).